Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 Dipping is the easiest and one of the most popular ways to glaze Pottery.
 A smooth coat by Dipping can be easily achieved by people relatively new to Pottery.
 Just remember that Dipping is the best method for setting a base layer.

-Prepare some small, additional pottery pieces and test the glaze consistency if it’s your first time using the particular brand or you’ve never glazed before.
+Prepare some small, additional pottery pieces and test the glaze consistency if it’s your first time using the particular brand or if you’ve never glazed before.
 As soon as the sample turns out desirable, use the consistency you made.

 Glazing Bowls and Mugs by Dipping